Unily spring updates 2016 webinar

 Michael: Wow.
 Well, now.
 Yeah, get in contact, reach out and we'll definitely return your calls and talk you through any further features that you want explained.
 For existing clients, we are also speaking to you at the moment, and yeah, get in touch via the various ways.

 Maggie: So we've got just time for a couple more questions.
-Another one is around Engage so, "What do Engage users see on the home page?"
+Another one is around the new non Office 365 integrated internal communications platform so, "What do users see on the home page?"

-Matt: So, the Engage experience is only very slightly different to the Hub experience, so things like, for instance, trending documents are replaced with more comms content.
-But needless to say, the user experience has been very carefully designed to give the best possible solution for your Engage users.
+Matt: So, the non-integrated experience is only very slightly different to the integrated experience, so things like, for instance, trending documents are replaced with more comms content.
+But needless to say, the user experience has been very carefully designed to give the best possible solution for users of the non-integrated platform.

 Maggie: So just have time for one more question, just having a look, so our final question today is going to be "How long to deploy?"
 So Michael, Matt, which one of you wants to take that?